 Things to do: In his book, The Speed of Trust, Steven Covey says that trust is created through two things: 1) good motives, and 2) delivering on what you've promised.
 If you have good motives but fail to deliver, people will lose trust in you.
-If you deliver but have bad motives, team members and stakeholders will not trust you.
-So, make sure your motives are right; then do what you say!
+Additionally, if you deliver but have bad motives, team members and stakeholders will not trust you.
+Therefore, make sure your motives are right; then do what you say!

 Things to do: Ask a trusted mentor to help you overcome this issue.
 Look for ways to acknowledge and thank your team members for their hard work.
 When there are problems, take the high road and tell your stakeholders that you are responsible and what you will do to address the issues.
 When there is success, highlight the team member's contributions and downplay yours.

-Poor listener.
 Great project managers know how to listen.
 Rather than interrupting in order to make a point, leaders listen with the intent of digging deeper and understanding the perspective of others.

-Things to do: Plan the delegation – write out and communicate what you are delegating, the level of authority being given, due dates, and when you will follow up.
+Things to do: Plan the delegation.
+Then, communicate what you are delegating, the level of authority being given, due dates, and when you will follow up.
 Let your team members know that you are available to discuss issues and to provide support.

 Things to do: Plan your meetings with a clear agenda and questions that you intend to ask to engage the team.
 When asking for input, don't let silence tempt you to speak prematurely; gives others time to think and respond.
 Affirm individuals when they respond.

-Things to do: Coach your team members one-on-one when you start having issues and clarify your expectations.
+Things to do: Coach your problem team members one-on-one when you start having issues and clarify your expectations.
 Ask for a commitment from the individual to notify you as early as possible if anything starts to hinder their ability to complete the assigned tasks.
 If you are unable to get the desired responses over time, talk to your project sponsor about steps to replace the individual.